heroku/kafka-packaging-scripts/README.md

 ## Step 8: Terminate the build VMs (clean up)

-Finally, clean up the build VMs.
+Now we can clean up the build VMs.
 Except for the build output under `output/`, the scripts should be careful to do everything in temporary space in the VMs so your source tree doesn't get polluted with build by-products.

 ```shell
 # Terminate the VMs
 $ vagrant destroy
 ```

+## Step 9: Add a git tag for the new release

+Finally we must add a git tag to this repository for the new release, just like we do for the various CP packages.

+The tags follow the convention:

+    vX.Y.Z-<REVISION>

+Examples:

+    v1.0.1    # CP 1.0.1 Release
+    v1.0.1-2  # CP 1.0.1 Release, Revision 2

+Make sure to push the git tag to the upstream packaging repository.

 <a name="example-settings"></a>